Exit Strategies and Succession Planning: S Corp Operating Agreement Essentials

 Yes indeed!
 It's not uncommon for LLCs to have multiple purposes.
 If you envision your company engaging in various activities, you can definitely reflect these in your Articles of Organization.
 Just ensure that all these activities are in compliance with the legal requirements of your state.

 That's normal, business evolves.
-If there's a significant shift in your LLC's purpose, you will need to amend your Articles of Organization accordingly, complying with the procedures defined by your state.
+If there's a significant shift in your LLC's purpose, you will need to amend your operating agreement and your Articles of Organization accordingly, complying with the procedures defined by your state.
+This also depends on if your LLC is a single-member or multi-member LLC.
+If you're a single-member LLC, your operating agreement can be easily amended - you don't need to worry about votes!
+If multi-member, you'll need to reference your operating agreement to find out what voting measures are needed.

 They might seem like twins, but they're not.
 While your LLC's purpose strictly states the activities your business will indulge in, your mission statement is more of a philosophical roadmap, expressing your company's goals and values.